3rdGen-Media/PbAudio/README.md

 ### Low-Latency Render Pipeline

-* Provide a abstract C API for establishing lowest-latency buffered audio ouput streams on all platforms current and future supported by CoreRender where "Lowest-Latency" should be intended to mean "closest-to-kernel" option while still conforming to platform publishing guidelines.
+* Provide a cross-platform C API for establishing lowest-latency buffered audio ouput streams on all platforms current and future supported by CoreRender where "Lowest-Latency" should be intended to mean "closest-to-kernel" option while still conforming to platform publishing guidelines.
 * Develop and extend a cross-platform Lock-Free, Thread-Safe Message Agnostic Buffer Stack implementation that utilizes structured-concurrency via stack switching.
 * Suggestions?